tedchen0001/tedchen0001/README.md

 ### Hi there 👋

-- 🔭 I’m an IT Engineer.
+- 🔭 I'm a .NET developer.
 - 🌱 I'm currently preparing for the OSCP exam and learning English.

 <!--